patrickziegler/mediacopier/README.md

 Usage: [-h] [-o] [-s] [-f FORMAT] [-l LOGFILE] SOURCE DESTINATION
 ```

 Where `SOURCE` and `DESTINATION` are mandatory parameters specifying the source and destination folder for copying or moving the files.
 Relative paths are allowed.
 The character `~` will be replaced with the users home directory.
 The folder `SOURCE` will be searched recursively.
-Files that are neither image nor video files are ignored.
+Files without EXIF or video metadata are ignored.
 The output folder will be created if necessary.

 Flag | Description
 ------------ | -------------
 `-h` | print help text
 `-o` | override existing files
 `-s` | simulate the operation
-`-f FORMAT` | renaming scheme
+`-f FORMAT` | format of new filenames
-`-l LOGFILE` | name of log file
+`-l LOGFILE` | write log to LOGFILE

-The parameter `-f FORMAT` specifies, how the filenames are derived from the information found in the input files.
+The parameter `-f FORMAT` specifies how the filenames are derived from the information found in the input files.
 It could be something like `-f "%Y/%m/%d/IMG_%Y%m%d_%H%M%S_%f"`.
-You can see that this parameter also allows us to  specify the folder structure in the destination directory.
 The replacement characters to be used for this are described in the boost [documentation](https://www.boost.org/doc/libs/1_69_0/doc/html/date_time/date_time_io.html).
+Please note that this parameter also allows to  specify the folder structure in the destination directory.

 After all, calling `mcp ~/in ~/out` should result in some output similar to the following: